 Once you’ve used a razor cartridge a few times, just let it go.
 The blades get duller a lot faster than you’d think, which can tug hairs out of the follicle.
 The more these hair tugs, the angrier your sin gets, and the more swollen the problem areas will become.
-What do swollen and irritated problem areas cause?
+What do swollen and irritating problem areas cause?
 You guessed it - ingrown hairs.

 Do all of those things, and you’ll be much happier in the shaving department.
 Like we mentioned above - no beardsmen is completely immune to ingrown hairs unless he gets permanent hair removal (more on that here).

 Eric and Carlos have awesome tips on taking care of our skin, and minimizing ingrown hairs is about exactly that.
 Check out this 4 Things You Must do for Better Skin video on skincare musts with Eric to get the bigger picture.